EVOlution-App/iOS/README.md

 ## License

-**EVOlution App** is available under the MIT license.
+**EVO App** is available under the MIT license.
 See the LICENSE file for more info.

 ---